TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 - `key-vault.aws.region`: AWS region
 - `key-vault.aws.secret-id-prefix`: Secret ID prefix
 - `key-vault.aws.client-certificate-secret-label`: Secret label for loading the client certificate from Secrets Manager.
 Conflicts with `key-vault.aws.certificate-authority-arn`.
-If set, the secret must contain a `certificate` and `key` field with PEM encoded values {{< new-in-version "3.24.0" >}}
+If set, the secret must contain a `certificate` and `key` field with PEM encoded values
 - `key-vault.aws.certificate-authority-arn`: Certificate authority ARN for issuing the client certificate from AWS Private CA. Conflicts with `key-vault.aws.client-certificate-secret-label`.
-If set, the client certificate is issued from AWS Private CA {{< new-in-version "3.24.0" >}}
+If set, the client certificate is issued from AWS Private CA
-- `key-vault.aws.client-certificate-common-name`: Common Name for issuing the client certificate from AWS Private CA. If not set, the host name is used {{< new-in-version "3.24.0" >}}
+- `key-vault.aws.client-certificate-common-name`: Common Name for issuing the client certificate from AWS Private CA. If not set, the host name is used

 ## TLS Options